Plinq/pgcrypto/README.markdown

 		bundle

+3. Generate the migration and the initializer:

+		rails g pgcrypto:install
+		rake db:migrate

-3. Now point it to your public and private GPG keys:
+4. Edit the initializer in `config/initializers/pgcrypto.rb` to point out your public and private GPG keys:

 		PGCrypto.keys[:private] = {:path => "~/.keys/private.key"}
 		PGCrypto.keys[:public] = {:path => "~/.keys/public.key"}

-4. PGCrypto columns are named `attribute_encrypted` in the binary format, so do something like this:

-		add_column :users, :social_security_number_encrypted, :binary

-	This will allow you to access `User#social_security_number` and store the user's social in an encrypted column called `social_security_number_encryped`.

 5. Tell the User class to encrypt and decrypt the `social_security_number` attribute on the fly: